naftalic/ddmif/portfolio_weights.md

 $$

 In cases where the portfolio manager has neither a target risk nor a target expected return, the mean-variance optimization can be expressed in terms of risk-adjusted expected return.
-This can be achieved by adjusting the expected return for the risk, which is done by subtracting some multiple of the risk, i.e., μP - Aσ^2.
+This can be achieved by adjusting the expected return for the risk, which is done by subtracting some multiple of the risk, i.e., $μ_P - Aσ^2$.
 Here, A is the risk-aversion parameter, and a high value of A indicates that the portfolio manager considers the risk to be very costly.

 For instance, if the value of A is 2, it means that the portfolio manager equates a 1% increase in the variance with a 2% decrease in the expected return.
 Once the value of the risk-aversion parameter is determined, the mean-variance problem can be formulated as follows:

+$$
-maximize μP - Aσ^2
+\max\limits_w μ_P - Aσ^2
+$$

-subject to other constraints
+subject to other constraints.

 This formulation can be useful in certain applications, as it allows the portfolio manager to balance the trade-off between expected return and risk.